skellis46/finger-pointing-moon/case-for-support.md

 Other work has built on Scrivener's recognition that the audience is fundamental to the epistemic project of practice-research.[e.g. Magee -@magee_introduction._2012; Ellis -@ellis_that_2018] Rather than producing knowledge itself, the artist produces "a compelling, mesmerising question"[@magee_introduction._2012 p.5] and the artefact affords possibilities for understanding in those who experience it.
 This is a radically "expanded epistemology"[@ellis_that_2018 p.488] in which practice-research is "dependent on its audience to do its epistemic work."[@ellis_that_2018 p.488]

 Past efforts to describe an epistemology of practice-research reveal the complexity of the problem.
 There are effectively three _agents_ at play in this intellectual labour -- the artefact, the artist and the audience -- and the extent to which an artist-scholar foregrounds the role of each has determined their position in understanding the epistemic boundaries of practice-research.
 What is shared between the positions is an overarching relativist constructivist framework.
-Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent; that is, there are no limits to the claims that are made.
+Such a framework gives license to the artist-scholar (and/or the audience) to say anything about the work they present and represent; that is, there are no limits to the claims that are made.[see for example @biggs_communities_2011]

 ### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

-The history of practice-research has been shaped -- mostly by default -- by a relativist approach to making epistemic claims.
-In _Finger Pointing Moon_ my aim is to develop an empirical approach using experimental body-based practices as the foundations  that cuts through the fuzziness of practice-research practices and language.
-My contribution will be to develop an empirically driven approach to practice-research that attempts to cut through the fuzziness and ambiguities of practices and languages.
-To speak directly to the problems
+The history of practice-research has been shaped by unchallenged relativist and constructivist approaches to making epistemic claims.
+In _Finger Pointing Moon_ my proposal is to develop an empirical approach using experimental body-based practices as the foundations on which to build epistemic claims.
+That is, I will move from deep inside practice towards disciplinary-level analysis that attempts to cut through the historical vagueness of practice-research practices and language.[^3examples] In the research, I will speak directly to the epistemic problems

+[^3examples]: Here are three arbitrary examples from the Journal of Artistic Research (2020 Vol 20, emphasis added): "_hopefully_ as you continue to read and listen, _it will become gradually clearer_" -- Miller; "the open-endedness of artistic research _allows the possibility_ for the ongoing development of _new insights_ among the wider community of creative practitioners" -- Hunt; and "with this text I’m really _not trying to make any grand statements_.
+It is a _collection_ of words and decisions that function more as a _demonstration_" -- Norman.

+To draw practice-research out from behind both technê and epistemic proxies, to understand the limits and margins of practice-research epistemic things.
+The tension here will be to balance the limitations of understanding through direct experience,[e.g. @langer_mind_1967] standpoint epistemology,[e.g. @wylie_standpoint_2015] and the possibilities of apprehending change through empirical (observable) iterative artistic practice. **doxa (see obsidian)**.

+In doing so, part of my contribution will be to directly address experiences and practices that artist-researchers can agree and disagree on; that some aspects of creative practices -- other than just methodology or what to call practice-research -- must be open to debate!
+Where might legitimate disagreement lie in fields and studios of practice?
+Are there grounds for heterotopic discourse[@roberts_triggering_2012] that draw solitary researchers and solitary performance-oriented outcomes into communities of practice in order to become "cumulative"[@biggs_communities_2011 p.86], and a "part of a network of other valued actions".[Hirsch 1984, in @biggs_communities_2011 p.85]

 - go back to RQs and use them as guide for this section